CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 We use the `save_json` function, which is a standard json encoder and lives in [utils.py](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/src/python/tutorial/utils.py).

+Note that by convention, the functions that are relevant to our training are in `functions.py`, while those that help us with serializing input/output and similar tasks are in `utils.py`.

 ### 4. Installations, etc.
 The last thing we need to do is tell Orquestra what packages we need to run our code.
 We do this in the file `setup.py`.
 For this workflow, we use `sklearn`, `numpy`, and `pandas`.

 In the code below, change the url to your own GitHub repo.
-The file looks like [this](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/src/setup.py).
+The file looks like [this](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/src/setup.py), where the packages that we need to import are under `install_requires`.

 ### 5. Write workflow template and submit!
 Now that we've built our Orquestra workflow, all that's needed is to write the workflow template and submit!
 This has all been done in Tutorial 1, so please head there for the instructions.
 The workflow template is [here](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/examples/tutorial2/workflow.yaml) for reference.